MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Mexico/how-to-generate-electronic-invoices.md

 ---
     title: How to Generate Electronic Invoices
-    description: In Finance and Operations, Business edition, after you post a sales invoice you must generate an electronic invoice that will be sent to the customer.
+    description: In Business Central, after you post a sales invoice you must generate an electronic invoice that will be sent to the customer.
 You can also export the electronic invoice as an XML file, which you can save to a specified location.

     services: project-madeira
     documentationcenter: ''